munazzaghazali7-hash/Rock-paper-scissor-with-Java/README.md

 You lose: Computer's choice beats yours.

+Example Gameplay

+Enter your move (rock, paper, scissor) rock
+Computer's choice scissor
+YOU WIN!
+Play again (yes/no)
+no
+Thanks for playing!

+Requirements

+Java JDK installed

+A console or terminal to run the program

+How to Run

+Clone or download the repository.

+Compile the program:
+javac Main.java

+Run the program:
+java Main

+License

+This project is free to use, modify, and share.

 Tie: Both choices are the same.

 After each round, you can choose to play again by typing yes or exit by typing no.